Wounded Knee Massacre: Medals of Honor

 In July 2024, Secretary of Defense Lloyd Austin announced a joint Department of Defense and Department of the Interior review to consider revoking the Wounded Knee Medals of Honor.
 Notably, the DoD review cited the joint explanatory statement for the FY2022 National Defense Authorization Act (which removed the Remove the Stain Act from the bill) as the impetus for the medal review.
 The DoD review concluded in October 2024, reportedly recommending that no medals be revoked.
 Cheyenne River Sioux Tribe chairman Ryman LeBeau wrote an op-ed on the outcome, saying "the Pentagon board has recommended that America keep the Medals of Honor for the Wounded Knee Massacre" with all three DoD panelists voting against revocation and both DoI panelists voting in favor.
 According to LeBeau, "our People have no confidence in such a Pentagon board."
 Oliver "O.J."
 Semans, a lead advocate for revoking the medals, also criticized the review process, noting that "military historians weren't used, and it was done over such a short period of time that evidence really couldn't be put together."
 Semans also noted "the review was flawed in that no historical scholars were included within the panel."

 In May 2025, Senators Warren and Merkley, and Representative Tokuda reintroduced the Remove the Stain Act of 2025.
-Notably, this version of the bill fixed several factual errors, such as the number of barrels of the Hotchkiss guns, the title of the commanding general of the Army, and past tallies of Medals of Honor by conflict.
+Notably, this version of the bill corrected several factual errors, such as the number of barrels of the Hotchkiss guns, the title of the commanding general of the Army, and past tallies of Medals of Honor by conflict.
 According to O.J.
 Semans, the bill's goal is "not to rewrite history, but to ensure it is accurate and just - not only for the citizens of the United State but for the world."
+The new version of the bill has not been referred out of committee.

 On September 25, 2025, Secretary of Defense Pete Hegseth announced that following the recommendations of the 2024 report, the awarded Medals of Honor would not be revoked, calling the recipients "brave soldiers" and saying: "We're making it clear, without hesitation, that the soldiers who fought in the Battle of Wounded Knee in 1890 will keep their medals, and we're making it clear that they deserve those medals."
 Hegseth also claimed "this decision is now final," and "their place in our nation's history is no longer up for debate."
-A defense official declined to say if the report would be made public.
+A Defense Department official declined to say if the report would be made public.
+In response, the National Congress of American Indians expressed "[t]his choice disregards the historical record of the brutal, unprovoked, and wrongful massacre of the Lakota by the United States 7th Cavalry and the moral imperative to confront injustice with honesty and courage."
+Further, the NCAI claimed that Hegseth's decision "champions this atrocious massacre and compounds the harm to the victims’ descendants and to all Native peoples."